zaiisao/Documentation/en/Audio Broadcast/audio_profile_unity.md

 - The in-call volume features acoustic echo cancellation, and should always be set above 0.
 - The media volume features a higher audio quality, and can be set as 0.

-The audio scenarios in the `setAudioProfile` method use different volume settings.
+The audio scenarios in the `SetAudioProfile` method use different volume settings.

 <table>
 <tr>